The future of OCR technology: Imitating human behaviour

 For example, if a business needs an Optical Character Recognition PDF tool, the company could invest in both physical hardware and digital software.
 The physical scanner would be a device that can scan the printed document and convert it into a PDF file.
 Once converted, the digital PDF document would need to be scanned by the software scanner so that text detection could occur.

 Rossum is a machine learning solution that quickly and accurately scans documents for text and captures it with little human involvement.
-An intelligent digital OCR scanner like Rossum can make it easy for companies to save time and money on document processing.
+An intelligent digital platform like Rossum can make it easy for companies to save time and money on document processing.

 Optical Character Recognition device

 A physical Optical Character Recognition device can include anything from a heavy-duty multipage scanner to a handheld pen-like tool.
 The kind of device you choose will depend on the Optical Character Recognition requirements you need for the tool.

 Individuals who are blind or need OCR technology for more simple tasks will find that an OCR pen device is more useful than software or a scanner.
 These pens can scan individual lines of text and either read them aloud or convert them into a digital file connected to a computer.